-For the last three years I’ve been piecing together a unique approach to grief through yoga that welcomes it instead of trying to fix it; that acknowledges where and how emotions lodge themselves in our bodies and how we can invite them to flow by creating internal and external space.
+For some time I have been piecing together a unique approach to grief through yoga focused on welcoming it instead of trying to fix it.
+An approach that acknowledges where and how emotions lodge themselves in our bodies and honors the innate healing ability of every human being and every human body.

 Yoga invites grief to take up space.
 To surge.
 To recede.
 To flow.
 To be.